 Brandon Clark and Ikenna Grace withdrew from membership as performers in Kindred Crow in summer of 2019.

-Vocalist and instrumentalist TJ Roch joined Kindred Crow in August of 2019.
+Vocalist and instrumentalist TJ Roch was a member of Kindred Crow from August of 2019 to March of 2021.

 Vocals, Pennywhistle, Percussion